Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Magnetic resonance

 \subsection{Average work}

-When computing the expectation values of quantities related to the energy of the system, we can always use the unperturbed Hamiltonian $H_0$ in Eq.~(\ref{H0}), instead of the full Hamiltonian $H(t)$ in Eq.~(\ref{H}), which is justified since $B_1 \ll B_0$.
-The energy of the system at any given time can therefore be found from Eq.~(\ref{evolution_observable}) with $A = H_0$:
+When computing the expectation values of quantities related to the energy of the system, we may always use the unperturbed Hamiltonian $H_0$ in Eq.~(\ref{H0}), instead of the full Hamiltonian $H(t)$ in Eq.~(\ref{H}), which is justified since $B_1 \ll B_0$.
+The energy of the system at any given time may therefore be found from Eq.~(\ref{evolution_observable}) with $A = H_0$.
+It reads

-The average work at time $t$ is then simply the difference between the energy at time $t$ and the energy at time $0$:
+The average work at time $t$ is then simple the difference between the energy at time $t$ and the energy at time $0$:

 where we recall that $\Omega = \sqrt{(B_0 -\omega)^2 + B_1^2}$.
 The average work therefore oscillates indefinitely with frequency $\Omega/2$.
 This is a consequence of the fact that the time evolution is unitary.